 Here at 99 City Road we recognise the importance of operating in a sustainable way.
-Responsible, sustainable practices are embedded into everything we do, so our clients can enjoy peace of mind when they choose us as their sustainable London conference venue.
+Responsible, planet friendly practices are embedded into everything we do, so our clients can enjoy peace of mind when they choose us as their sustainable London conference venue.

 In 2017 Inmarsat achieved a CDP (Carbon Disclosure Project) score of B, demonstrating that we are managing our environmental impact well, and actively seeking ways to improve our performance in this area.

 This is what we are doing to be environmentally friendly:

 As a matter of course, we recycle a minimum of 90 percent of the waste we generate and we are always reviewing our processes to see if we can use more recycled products.
 In our 99 City Road head office 100 percent of our waste is diverted from landfill, with this policy having been in place for over a decade.
 We are also working with our caterers, Bennett Hay, to reduce our impact on the environment, by, for example, ensuring used cooking oils are converted into sustainable biofuels.

 Smart Use of Energy